Simple answer = YES. Read on to see why you should visit Ireland in August.

 Weather in Ireland in August

-In Ireland in August?
+Visiting Ireland in August?
 Expect periods of settled weather and warm sunshine.
-Unlike other European countries, Ireland rarely experiences heatwaves in August.
-Or any month, now that we think of it!
+Unlike other European countries, Ireland simply doesn’t get temperatures over 30°C (85°F).

 What to pack for Ireland in August